awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPC_VPN.md

 # What is AWS Site\-to\-Site VPN?<a name="VPC_VPN"></a>

 By default, instances that you launch into an Amazon VPC can't communicate with your own \(remote\) network\.
-You can enable access to your remote network from your VPC by attaching a virtual private gateway to the VPC, creating a custom route table, updating your security group rules, creating an AWS Site\-to\-Site VPN \(Site\-to\-Site VPN\) connection, and configuring routing to pass traffic through the connection\.
+You can enable access to your remote network from your VPC by creating an AWS Site\-to\-Site VPN \(Site\-to\-Site VPN\) connection, and configuring routing to pass traffic through the connection\.

 Although the term *VPN connection* is a general term, in this documentation, a VPN connection refers to the connection between your VPC and your own on\-premises network\.
 Site\-to\-Site VPN supports Internet Protocol security \(IPsec\) VPN connections\.